 Many doctors will give you many different opinions when it comes to whether or not you need vaccinations before travelling to Bali.
 We suggest talking with a trusted GP and making your own decisions.

-Bali Belly: This is a long talked about illness that usually comes from bacteria found in local foods or drinking water.
-It can often be confused with Travellers Belly, which is caused from an increase in exotic foods and too much alcohol and food.
+This is a long-talked-about illness that usually comes from bacteria found in local foods or drinking water.
+It can often be confused with Travellers Belly, which is caused by an increase in exotic foods and too much alcohol and food.